 Scholars will spend the first week of the program in an academic orientation where they will become familiar and engage with the University of Michigan Campus and Ann Arbor community and travel to Pellston, MI for a field orientation to explore northern Michigan and the University’s Biological Station.
 During the remaining 7 weeks scholars will work full time on a research project.
-Scholars will gain knowledge and develop skills working closely on campus with faculty from the School of Natural Resources and Environment (SNRE).
+Scholars will gain knowledge and develop skills working closely on campus with faculty from the School for Environment and Sustainability (SEAS).

 Year One Research:

 Year one provides scholars with an introduction to qualitative and quantitative research methods.
-Students will assist SNRE faculty and researchers on their ongoing research projects.
-SNRE faculty engage in interdisciplinary research that directly contributes to the protection of the Earth’s resources.
-SNRE Faculty gather skills from multiple disciplines both in the social and natural sciences in order to address issues in sustainability, agroforestry, environmental justice, political ecology, ecosystem processes, aquaculture systems, forest ecology, and geospatial analysis.
+Students will assist SEAS faculty and researchers on their ongoing research projects.
+SEAS faculty engage in interdisciplinary research that directly contributes to the protection of the Earth’s resources.
+They gather skills from multiple disciplines both in the social and natural sciences in order to address issues in sustainability, agroforestry, environmental justice, political ecology, ecosystem processes, aquaculture systems, forest ecology, and geospatial analysis.
 Please view student profiles for previous research topics.

 Conservation in Action:

-Field Site Visits and Field Trips Year One
+Examples of Past Field Trips During Year One

 - Huron River